 Excel files are of extension .xls, .xlsx and .csv(comma-separated values).
-To start working with excel files in R, we need to first import excel files in RStudio or any other R supporting IDE(Integrated development environment).
+To start working with excel files in R Programming Language, we need to first import excel files in RStudio or any other R supporting IDE(Integrated development environment).

-readxl package in R to load excel files.
-Various methods including there subparts are demonstrated further.
+First, install readxl package in R to load excel files.
+Various methods including their subparts are demonstrated further.

-The two excel files Sample_data1.xlsx and Sample_data2.xlsx and read from working directory.
+The two excel files Sample_data1.xlsx and Sample_data2.xlsx and read from the working directory.

-The excel files are loaded into variable Data_1 and Data_2 as a dataframes and then variable Data_1 and Data_2 is called that prints the dataset.
+The excel files are loaded into variables Data_1 and Data_2 as a dataframes and then variable Data_1 and Data_2 is called that prints the dataset.